-At a very young age I was into construction – I don’t just mean Lego – I started out working with my uncle who was a builder in the west of Ireland.
-I’d actually always wanted to be a civil engineer, but the job opportunities were a lot slimmer then and so my uncle encouraged me down the mechanical engineering route and I’ve never looked back!
+From a very young age I was interested in construction – and I don’t just mean Lego – I started out working with my uncle who was a builder in the west of Ireland.
+I had always wanted to be a civil engineer, but the job opportunities were a lot slimmer then and so my uncle encouraged me down the mechanical engineering route and I have never looked back!

-I’ve worked as a design engineer, project engineer, site engineer, regional manager, and when I became head of the healthcare division in 2006, BD became a prominent part of my role, which I do now, and I love it!
+I have worked as a design engineer, project engineer, site engineer, regional manager, and when I became head of the healthcare division in 2006, BD became a prominent part of my role.
+Just this year, I’ve been promoted Director of Business Development and I love it!

-I’ve learnt a huge amount, as you might imagine, from the wide variety of roles I’ve had over the years.
-The biggest thing I have learnt is to stay true to your goals and strategies, even when the marketplace is hitting difficult times.
-The construction sector is very cyclical which makes it tempting to take on jobs that don’t fit with your strategy.
-Over the years I’ve learnt that these can often just be a distraction that stops us from reaching our main goals!
+I have learnt a huge amount, as you might imagine, from the wide variety of roles I have had over the years.
+The greatest thing I have learnt is to stay true to your goals and strategies, even when the marketplace is hitting difficult times.
+The construction sector is very cyclical which makes it tempting to take on jobs that do not fit with your strategy.
+Over the years I have learnt that these can often just be a distraction that stops us from reaching our main goals!

-Up until March 2020 I was an avid Gaelic football player, until Covid arrived and made me realise it was time to hang up my boots.
+I play GAA for local club St John’s Ballinteer.
 A couple of years ago I was the longest serving member of my club, being involved from its initial inception.
 This has made me realise the importance of working in a team.
 My kids are also members of our local Gaelic club, continuing the tradition.
-I have moved onto mountain biking, which I am really enjoying.
+I have moved onto mountain biking more so in recent years, which I am really enjoying.

 I love the fact that I am living in the foothills of the Dublin Mountains with fantastic trails on my doorstep.
-Anyone fancy joining me, is more than welcome!
+Anyone fancy joining me for a cycle, is always more than welcome!